 Depending on the type of administrative hearing, a hearing officer may sustain (keep in effect), set aside (dismiss), end, or modify DMV’s earlier decision.
-If a time period for an action against your driving privilege is specified in the California Vehicle Code (CVC), the hearing officer cannot change the length of the action.
+If a time period for an action against your driving privilege is specified in the Vehicle Code (VC), the hearing officer cannot change the length of the action.

 Contact a DMV Driver Safety Office for information, DS locations, and hours.

 Phone (323) 724-4000